Shaf8808/PP4-news-site/README.md

 Summernote - wysiwyg text editor

+Changing the login templates to improve UI and inherit styling of my own templates and css

 Testing

 An error with data type being an integear unable to be converted to a datetimefield